Rocky: The Ultimate Film Franchise!

 Retrospective reviews have been more positive and the movie gained a strong cult following.

-It grossed $270 million worldwide, surpassing its predecessors to become the then-highest-grossing film in the franchise, and the fourth-highest-grossing film at the domestic box office and the second-highest-grossing film of 1982 worldwide.
+It grossed $270 million worldwide, surpassing its predecessors to become the then-highest-grossing film in the franchise and one of the biggest films of 1982.

 Its theme song, "Eye of the Tiger", became a hit single and received a nomination for Best Original Song at the 55th Academy Awards.